Quick Chile and Prawn Laksa

 - 1/3 cup chopped fresh cilantro

 - Heat olive oil in a large saucepan over medium-high heat.
-Cook chili in hot oil until fragrant, about 1 minute.
-Add laksa paste and garlic; stir and cook for another minute.
+Cook chile in hot oil until fragrant, about 1 minute.
+Add laksa paste and garlic; stir and cook for 1 minute more.

-- Pour vegetable stock, coconut milk, and fish sauce into the pot; bring to a boil.
+- Pour vegetable stock, coconut milk, and fish sauce into the saucepan; bring broth to a boil.
 Add rice noodles and cook until tender, about 4 minutes.

-- Stir prawns and lime juice into the liquid; cook until heated through, about 4 minutes more.
+- Stir prawns and lime juice into the broth; cook until heated through, about 4 minutes more.

-- Divide soup between 4 bowls; garnish with cilantro and lime wedges.
+- Divide soup among 4 bowls; garnish with cilantro and lime wedges.

 Want extra veggies in your laksa?
-Just add what you love!
+Add what you love!
 Try halved sugar snap peas, baby corn, and asparagus tips.
 Chicken stock can be used in place of the vegetable stock for a richer flavor.
 Fresh basil can be used in place (or in addition to) of the cilantro.

 What others are saying